huggingface/blog/sdxl_lora_advanced_script.md

 text_encoder_training = regular finetuning, pivotal tuning
 ```

-When training on face images, we aim for the LoRA to generate images as realistic and similar to the original person as possible,
-while also being able to generalize well to backgrounds and compositions that were not seen in the training set.

 * Prior preservation loss
   * contrary to common practices, we found the use of generated class images to reduce both resemblance to the subject and realism.
   * we created a [dataset](https://huggingface.co/datasets/multimodalart/faces-prior-preservation) of real portrait images, using free licensed images downloaded from [unsplash](https://unsplash.com).